mortenfyhn/ntnu-course-summaries/README.md

-# ntnu-course-summaries
-This repository contains more or less brief summaries of courses I've taken at NTNU.
-Some fairly complete, some not.

-## How to contribute
+Summaries of some of the courses I took at NTNU between 2012 and 2017.

+If you like this repo, hit the ⭐ button at the top.

-If you want to add or change something, just submit a pull request.
-No strict guidelines.
+Feel free to suggest any changes by creating an issue or submitting a pull request.